praj-jha/Streamer/README.md

 # **Streamer**
-A comprehensive video streaming platform offering features similar to YouTube, allowing users to upload, watch, and engage with videos.
-Streamer brings creators and audiences closer through cutting-edge tools, seamless content delivery, and a vibrant community.
+A video streaming platform offering features similar to YouTube, allowing users to upload, watch, and engage with videos.

 ---